-5.4 Lead and Pocket Location
+6.6.1.
+Lead and Pocket Location

 The generator is usually implanted just below the clavicle in a subcutaneous pocket in the left upper chest.

-Try to place the generator at rib 4 or above, so the patient can have the maximum flexibility for MRI post-operatively.
-See MRI with the VNS Therapy System instructions for use for details.
+NOTE: It is preferable to place the generator along the axillary border, at or above anterior rib 4, so the patient can have the maximum flexibility for MRI postoperatively.

-Suggested placement for the lead is the area of the left vagus nerve half-way between the clavicle and the mastoid process, with the lead subcutaneously tunneled between the incision site in the neck and the pocket formed in the upper chest (see Figure 16).
-It is recommended that both the lead body and the generator be positioned on the left side of the body.
-The VNS Therapy tunneler is recommended for subcutaneous routing of the lead.
+Suggested placement for the lead is the area of the vagus nerve half-way between the clavicle and the mastoid process, with the lead subcutaneously tunneled between the incision site in the neck and the pocket formed in the upper chest (see below).

-Figure 16.Placement of Generator and Lead
+Figure 15.
+Generator and Lead Placement